Mitigating Biases for Instruction-following Language Models via Bias Neurons Elimination: Related Works

 \subsection{Skill Neurons Detection}

-Despite the tremendous performance of language models, it has been difficult to clearly define the role of each parameter in the model when performing a specific task.
-In this situation, existing studies have sought to detect important skill neurons in performing a specific task \citep{panigrahi2023task, wang2022finding, yang2023task}.
+Despite the impressive performance of language models, it is challenging to precisely illuminate the role of each parameter in models during the execution of a specific task.
+Existing studies have sought to detect important skill neurons in performing a specific task \citep{panigrahi2023task, wang2022finding, yang2023task}.

-\citet{panigrahi2023task} has tried to detect skill neurons in performing a specific task by training a new parameter to mask neurons called model grafting.
-Although this method has been effective for detecting skill neurons, it has required additional training processes for masking parameters as many as the number of model parameters.
+\citet{panigrahi2023task} has suggested a training-based method, \textit{model grafting}, which detects skill neurons by training a new parameter to mask original parameters.
+Although it has effectively detected skill neurons, it has required an additional training process for masking parameters as many as the number of model parameters.

-\citet{wang2022finding, yang2023task} proposes methods that can effectively detect skill neurons within already trained models using an inference-based method. \citet{wang2022finding} has determined the neuron's ability to distinguish between classes based on the neuron's activation value.
-Specifically, they have computed the mean activation value about all instances for a specific neuron and examine whether the activation obtained from each class is well distinguished based on the mean activation.
-However, this method is unsuitable for language modeling since it requires overwhelming computation to examine all word-piece combinations to determine the distinguishing ability of neurons.
+\citet{wang2022finding} has quantified the skill relevance of the neuron by assessing its ability to distinguish classes through neuron activation values.
+Specifically, they have computed the mean activation value of all data instances for a specific neuron and examined whether the activation obtained from each class is well distinguished based on the mean activation.
+However, applying this method to language modeling tasks poses challenges since it requires overwhelming computation to examine all word-piece combinations to determine the distinguishing ability of neurons.

-\citet{yang2023task} has detected skill neurons by utilizing the attribution technique, an explainability method that derives the importance of each feature when solving a specific task. \citet{yang2023task} has verified that the attribution technique is suitable for correctly detecting skill neurons for solving a specific task, and proposed a skill neuron detection method suitable for a model using language modeling.
-Furthermore, it is an efficient method for detecting skill neurons using only inference-based post-processing for a pre-trained language model.
-In this study, we aim to mitigate biases from pre-trained language models by detecting and eliminating biased neurons using the attribution-based skill localization method proposed by \citet{yang2023task}.
+\citet{yang2023task} has detected skill neurons by utilizing the attribution technique \citep{shrikumar2016not}, an explainability method that derives the importance of each feature when solving a specific task. \citet{yang2023task} has verified that the attribution effectively detects skill neurons for solving a specific task and proposed a skill neuron detection method applicable to language modeling tasks.
+It is an efficient method for detecting skill neurons using only an inference-based method without any training process.
+Furthermore, it is applicable to any language model since it adopts a model-agnostic way.
+In this study, we aim to mitigate biases from language models by detecting and eliminating bias neurons using the attribution-based skill neuron detection method proposed by \citet{yang2023task}.